How to Have Impressive Extracurriculars When You’re Busy

 Woman engaging in community service, highlighting how extracurriculars can demonstrate leadership for MBA applications.
 Vantage Point MBA logo in corner.

 Keeping yourself involved in extracurricular activities while also gunning for that next promotion or trying to learn Python for your day job is no easy feat.
-That said, extracurricular activities are an important part of your overall MBA application story — they reflect your engagement beyond the office and can be a valuable way to demonstrate leadership and initiative.
+That said, your MBA extracurricular activities are an important piece of your overall profile.
+They show the admissions committee who you are beyond the office, highlight your values, and serve as an excellent way to demonstrate leadership.

 Catchafire